mia-platform/documentation/docs/release-notes/platform_10-9-0_releasenotes.md

 #### `bk-crud-client` allows to disable url writing

-New property `reflectToUrl` allows to control whether `bk-crud-client` reflects its state to the URL with a `window.history.pushState`
+New property `reflectToUrl` allows to control whether `bk-crud-client` reflects its state to the URL with a `window.history.pushState`.

 #### New component `bk-layout-swap`